Mt. Gilead State Park is a lovely small park that is very secluded. The park is open all year around for people who like to relax.

 - Volleyball court

-Is There A Campground Nearby Where I Can Stay At Mt.
+Campground At Mt.
 Gilead State Park

-Yes there is!
 The cozy Mt.
 Gilead State Park Campsite is available to visitors.

-Reservations can be made up to six months in advance online or by calling (866) 644-6727.
+Visitors can make reservations up to six months in advance online or by calling (866) 644-6727.

 The campground has the following facilities: